heyitsguay/offset-spiking/README.md

 # offset-spiking
-A Hodgkin-Huxley network for the simulation of Kenyon cells in the mushroom body of a locust
+A Hodgkin-Huxley network for the simulation of Kenyon cells in the locust mushroom body.